 Choose the topic:

-All persons, arriving to Lithuania by all means of transport, including by car, are obligated to register with the National Public Health Center.
+All persons, arriving to Lithuania by all means of transport, including by car, are obligated to register with the National Public Health Center not earlier than 48 hours before their arrival to Lithuania.
 If using air or sea transport, persons will be asked to show a proof of registration before the begining of their trip.

 - All persons, arriving to Lithuania from abroad, have to self-isolate for 10 days and follow mandatory isolation regulations (with a possibility of shortening the isolation time by taking a coronavirus test at their own expense on the 7th day of isolation)

 - All persons, older than 16 years old, have to provide a negative result of COVID-19 (PCR or antigen) test taken within 72 hours before the entry to Lithuania

 - Persons must register for the test in 24 hours from arrival in Lithuania by contacting Hotline tel. +370 (5 2) 196 180 or a laboratory testing for COVID-19 disease (coronavirus infection)

 Even in case of negative test result, self-isolation is mandatory.